-Continental Shift: Colonization and Wilderness in Australian and U.S. Landscape Painting is the result of an innovative partnership between the Art Gallery of Western Australia, the Terra Foundation for American Art, the University of Western Australia, and University of Melbourne’s Ian Potter Museum of Art.
+Continental Shift: Nineteenth-Century American and Australian Landscape Painting is the result of an innovative partnership between the Art Gallery of Western Australia, the Terra Foundation for American Art, the University of Western Australia, and University of Melbourne’s Ian Potter Museum of Art.
 The cross-cultural exhibition brings together nineteenth-century landscape paintings from Australia and the United States drawn from the collections of the partner institutions, including Australian paintings by John Glover, Eugene Von Guérard, Louis Buvelot, William Piguenit, and Frederick McCubbin, as well as American paintings by Thomas Cole, Martin Johnson Heade, Fitz Henry Lane, Sanford Robinson Gifford, and George Inness, among others. +

 Continental Shift explores how the landscape traditions of colonial Australia and the early national United States recycled the familiar formats of European traditions or pioneered new forms for capturing the alterity of unfamiliar lands.
 The paintings in Continental Shift depict the dialectical relationship between clearing the land and worshipping the sublimity of wilderness.
 The cross-cultural exhibition and related course also explore the relevance of nineteenth-century Australian and American landscape paintings to current thinking on economic development, migration, cultural conflict, ethnic displacement, and climate change, and the Anthropocene.